saumya1singh/DSAImportantQuestionScratch/README.md

 ### This repo contains some important and frequently asked questions in tech interviews.

+####For understanding the fundamentals and main concepts of any topic I recommend GFG!
 It includes solution of questions from:
 1. SPOJ - https://www.spoj.com/
 2. Leetcode- https://leetcode.com/